dinhomathias/Amc/Frequently-Asked-Questions.md

 ### Why am I suddenly getting so many log entries from `httpx`?

-Starting with [v.0.24.1](https://github.com/encode/httpx/releases/tag/0.24.1), `httpx` logs all ordinary requests at `INFO` level, which may be annoying for you as a PTB user.
+Starting with [v.0.24.1](https://github.com/encode/httpx/releases/tag/0.24.1), `httpx` logs all async requests at `INFO` level, which may be annoying for you as a PTB user.

 You can explicitly set logging level for `httpx` to `WARNING` to get rid of these messages:
 ```py